Nathan Guy

-Allen Nathan Guy (born 1970) is a New Zealand former politician of the National Party.
-He was elected to Parliament in 2005 as a list MP and represented the electorate of Ōtaki after the 2008 election.
-He served as Minister of Immigration from 2011 to 2013.
-Guy did not seek re-election at the 2020 election.
+Allen Nathan Guy (born 1970) is a New Zealand farmer and former politician.
+He was elected to Parliament in 2005 as a list MP for the National Party and held the Ōtaki electorate from 2008 until 2020, when he retired.
+Guy was Minister of Immigration from 2011 to 2013 and Minister for Primary Industries from 2013 to 2017.
+He now serves as the chair of the Meat Industry Association.

-Background
+Early life and family

 Guy is a farmer from near Levin.
 He has been involved in various agricultural sector trusts and councils, and studied farming at Massey University.
-He served eight years on the Horowhenua District Council from 1998 to 2005.
+In 1999, he was the regional winner of the Kiwi dairy farmer of the year.
+In 2000, he travelled to the United States to study ways of increasing the value of New Zealand beef exports.
+By 2003, he had taken over his father's dairy farm.

-Guy's father, grandfather, and great-great-grandfather all had political careers.
+Guy served eight years on the Horowhenua District Council from 1998 to 2005.
+His father, grandfather, and great-great-grandfather all had political careers.
 Guy's great-great-grandfather, Duncan Guy, was a member of the Napier Borough Council; his grandfather (also named Duncan Guy) was chairman of the Horowhenua County Council; his father, Malcolm Guy, also served as chairman of the Horowhenua County Council and was the first mayor of the Horowhenua District from 1989 to 1995.
-His maternal great-grandfather, Fred Nathan, was Mayor of Palmerston North from 1923–1927.
+His maternal great-grandfather, Fred Nathan, was Mayor of Palmerston North from 1923 to 1927.

 Guy's great-grandfather was chairman of the Wellington and Manawatu Railway Company when the last spike was driven on the company's line at Otaihanga, an event re-created on 19 February 2011 when Guy drove the last spike at the new Waikanae Railway Station opening ceremony.